vemel/github_actions_js/README.md

   so you can always check that automation does exactly what you want
 - Does not analyze your project files to suggest versions, all suggested versions are based only on Release/Pull Request notes

+### How to modify workflows and keep updated
+- Set `github-actions-managed: false` on manual edit to prevent step overwrite on update
+- User-added steps survive update as well
+- Deleted steps are restored on update, so make them empty instead of removing
+- Comments in yaml are removed on update, sorry :(

 ## Secrets